Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 Retail & commercial spaces 5–10 years Foot traffic, carts, cleaning chemicals, layout changes, damage at joints.

-Warehouses & production areas 5–10 years Forklifts, impact, point loads, chemical spills, poor prep in older slabs.
+Warehouses & production areas 5–10 years Forklifts, impact, point loads, chemical spills, poor prep on older slabs.

 Specialty spaces (labs, food plants) 7–15+ years Aggressive sanitation, thermal shock, standing water, chemical exposure.

-These ranges assume proper concrete preparation, moisture testing and a system with enough build thickness.
-Cheap “paint-like” epoxy products on unprepped concrete often fail in a few years or less.
+These ranges assume proper mechanical prep, moisture testing, and enough system thickness.
+Thin “paint-like” epoxy products installed on unprepped concrete can fail quickly — sometimes within a few years (or less) — especially in wet or high-traffic environments.

 What actually controls epoxy flooring lifespan?

-The chemistry of the epoxy matters, but the biggest drivers of lifespan are preparation, system design and how the floor is treated over time.
+The chemistry matters, but the biggest drivers of lifespan are surface preparation, system design, and how the floor is treated over time.

 1. Surface preparation & moisture control